How to Do Restaurant Marketing: Strategies for Growth and Success

 Image defines Price as part of the marketing mix with restaurant-specific examples.

-• Is your food affordable, costly or just right?
+• Are your prices affordable, premium or just right?

-• Do you increase prices for third-party orders through Doordash, Uber Eats and Grubhub?
+• Do you adjust prices for third-party delivery apps?

 Promotion